Last updated: May 5, 2026

 Diverse communities: one Minnesota detail that matters

 Minnesota uses county or tribal nation lead agencies for long-term care consultation and assessments.
 If the senior is connected to a Tribal Nation, ask whether the tribal human services office handles the assessment or coordinates with the county.
-If English is not the first language at home, ask for an interpreter early when you call for the assessment so the care log, service plan, and worker rules are explained clearly.
+If English is not the first language at home, ask for an interpreter early when you call for the assessment.
+The care log, service plan, worker rules, and appeal notices need to be explained clearly.

 Can a Minnesota senior have an adult child paid to provide care?